Last updated onwith updated retailer links.

 If you’re off on a fully-loaded tour, however, a bulky closed-cell foam mat or thick self-inflating mattress will sit happily on top of your rear rack.

-The other big deciding factor is which type matches your specific sleeping habits.
+The other deciding factor is your own sleeping preferences.

 If you want to get a good night’s sleep, night after night, you need to know which of the three categories of camping mattress will best give it to you.

-So if you take one piece of advice from this article, make it this one: if you’re buying a camping mattress for the first time, head on down to your nearest camping store and actually lie down on some demonstration models before you spend any money.
+So head on down to your nearest camping store and actually lie down on some of the options before you spend any money.

 Once you’ve understood which type of camping mattress feels right for you, then you can start thinking about things like your budget, luggage space, the climate you’re riding in, and all the other factors, before scouring the web for the best deal on your preferred option.

-Let’s get stuck in to the specific products that come highly recommended for cycle touring and bikepacking by people who are actually out there riding.
+Let’s get stuck in to the specific products that come highly recommended for cycle touring and bikepacking by people who are actually out there riding, as opposed to what cheap piece of crap has the most paid-for 5‑star reviews on Amazon this week.

 I’ll cover each of the three main types – closed-cell foam, inflatable, and self-inflating – in separate sections.